floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

 9. Restore multitenancy configuration\
    If the default multitenancy configuration is inappropriate for you, you can introduce customization by using `sg_frontend_multi_tenancy.yml`, a multitenancy configuration file.
 Available configuration options are described in the [Multitenancy configuration](kibana-multi-tenancy#elasticsearch-configuration) section.
 You can apply a new configuration using the following command `sgctl.sh update-config sg_frontend_multi_tenancy.yml`
 10. Disable telemetry\
     When you are going to grant read-only access to some tenants for some users then it is recomended to disable telemetry.
-This can be achieve by placeing the following configuration in the `kibana.yml` file.
+This can be achieve by placing the following configuration in the `kibana.yml` file.
     ```yml
     telemetry:
       enabled: false